 You can also postprocess the simulation results to look at the correlation between dose amounts and the tumor weight in another way.

 Go back to the program by clicking the Program1 tab.
-Click the (+) icon near the top of the program and select Calculate Statistics under Postprocessing.
+Click the (+) icon near the top of the program and select Calculate Observables under Postprocessing.

-A Postprocessing: Calculate Statistics step appears below the Simulation step.
+A Postprocessing: Calculate Observables step appears below the Simulation step.

-Double-click the first cell in the Expression column next to
+Double-click the first cell in the Name column.
+Enter